 With this in mind, businesses are starting to look at the abandoned cart not as a lost sale, but as a signal of consumer interest.
 Retargeting these hesitant shoppers with follow-up emails and messages has been shown to draw them back to complete their purchases.

 While you’ll never be able to convert every single shopper to a paying customer, there are plenty of steps you can take to turn a near-miss into a sealed deal.
-I’d love to hear from shop owners below about their own experiences and what measures they’ve found effective at converting sales.
+Plus, all of these steps to save abandoned carts will translate to a better shopping experience for your customers, too.